-“Anything that interrupts the process prior to [implantation in the uterus] is not an abortion, nor is that device or medicine an abortifacient,” Villavicencio added.
-“Fertilized eggs that do not implant happen all the time.
-Not every fertilized egg implants into a uterine wall and becomes a pregnancy, just like not every pregnancy becomes a baby.”
+"Anything that interrupts the process prior to [implantation] is not an abortion, nor is that device or medicine an abortifacient," Villavicencio added.
+"Fertilized eggs that do not implant happen all the time.
+Not every fertilized egg implants into a uterine wall and becomes a pregnancy, just like not every pregnancy becomes a baby."

-Doctors were also widely critical of the aspect of the bill that calls for insurance companies to cover a procedure “for an ectopic pregnancy, that is intended to reimplant the fertilized ovum into the pregnant woman’s uterus.”
+Doctors were also widely critical of the aspect of the bill that allows insurance companies to cover a procedure "for an ectopic pregnancy, that is intended to reimplant the fertilized ovum into the pregnant woman's uterus."